alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 A 14.06 thin app cannot interact with a 14.02 thin app over secure interfaces and vice versa because these apps support different types of auth mechanisms.
-These apps can still talk to each other over nonsecure interfaces.
+These apps can still talk to each other over non-secure interfaces.

 The following table shows the thin app compatibility matrix across the 14.02 and 14.06 releases.

 | 14.02 provider thin app | 14.06 consumer thin app |
 |---|---|